cmmarellano/cmmarellano/README.md

-- 👋 Hi, its @cmmarellano
+# 👾 Henlo, its @carla

-- ✨ Mostly food and travel ..and pets with attitude
+Mostly food, gaming, and travel ..plus memes

-- 🌱 My research interests are RS and GIS environmental applications.
+My research interests are RS and GIS environmental applications 🤹‍♀️🌏